OpenMS/OpenMS-docs/OpenMS-Wiki/topp-faq.rst

 .. code:: console
  FileInfo -v -in <file>

-You can also check for corrupt data in peak files
+You can also check for corrupt data in peak files:

 .. code:: console
  FileInfo -c -in <file>